guigrpa/mady/README.md

 ## BCP47 and translation fallbacks

-Mady "fills in the gaps" when **building** translation modules (`{lang.js}`) and React Intl message bundles (`{lang}.reactIntl.json`).
+Mady "fills in the gaps" when **building** translation modules (`{lang.js}`).
 In other words, when you don't provide a translation for message X for a particular language (e.g. `es-ES`), it will look for suitable fallback translations in related languages:

 - Parent languages (e.g. `es`)
 - Sibling languages (e.g. `es-MX`)
 - Children languages (e.g. `es-ES-andalusia`)

-If you use Mady's translation function and it cannot find a suitable translation, it will just take the message key (e.g. `someContext_Untranslated message`), remove the context prefix and use it as a last-resort fallback.
+If you use Mady's translation function and it cannot find a suitable translation, it will just take the message key (e.g. `someContext_Untranslated message`), remove the context prefix (`someContext_`) and use it as a last-resort fallback.

 ## The locales folder